- 9 Comments

-For parents of an autistic child dining out as a family is often a rare event.
+For parents with an autistic child dining out as a family is often a rare event.
 At home the child is enveloped in a place of structure and routine which ensures comfort, dining out is rapt with unpredictable situations which can prove to be stressful and ultimately overwhelming for the family.

 Before Going Out To Eat